 With much-higher workloads, plus a need to both understand and work within more-complex and more-complicated organizational and service-delivery structures, service desk practices and the enabling technology needs to be focused on making life simpler and easier for everyone involved while still delivering better outcomes.

-This necessary improvement can be viewed through a number of different lenses:
+This need to improve your IT service desk can be viewed through a number of different lenses:

 - Improving things for people